Fall Protection Strategies For North Star Metals Roofs

 The 16-inch Loc Star panel system is a nailstrip snaplock profile featuring a 1.5-inch seam height.
 Constructed from 24-gauge steel protected by the Dura-Star coating system, these finishes provide a 25-to-40-year warranty, even in harsh Ohio Valley climates.
 See the Roof Anchor Compatibility Chart for North Star Metals Loc Star Standing Seam Panels.

-Fall Protection Strategies for Nailstrip Profiles
+Fall Protection for Loc Star

 Standing Seam Roof Anchor Panel Compatibility For North Star Metals